-Preparing popcorn cannot be easier and you really have to trust me on this, whichever way fancy it, you can prepare and deliver, no choice really ;-))
+Preparing popcorn cannot be easier and you really have to trust me on this here, whichever way it is fancied.

-I’m sure they’ll have some simple childhood memories to cherish for the rest of their lives and if I can contribute to making as many of those for them, I’ll be happy to do it.
-I love my childhood memories and those are priceless little memories for me which my kids want to know about sometimes and I have to admit, I love telling them those – it seems to amuse them big time at times and they want me to produce some for them too.
-Sweet!!
+I’m sure they’ll have some simple childhood memories to cherish for the rest of their lives.
+So, if I can contribute to produce as many of those for them, I’ll be happy to do it.

 Let’s just get “poppin’ ” shall we??!!
 Happy time it’s just about to begin!